 To edit your request instead of making a new request, double-click your words in the Siri window, then enter your changes from the keyboard.

 Change Siri preferences

 Ask Siri to open Siri Preferences, or choose Apple () menu > System Preferences, then click Siri.

 In Siri preferences you can adjust settings such as the Siri keyboard shortcut, the microphone Siri listens to, the gender and dialect Siri uses, and whether Siri gives voice feedback.
 Learn more about Siri preferences.

 - Siri on Mac requires macOS Sierra or later.
 You can also use Siri on iPhone, iPad, or iPod touch, Apple Watch, and Apple TV.

 - If Siri can't connect to the network or asks you to try again in a little while, check your Internet connection.

-- If Siri appears not to hear you speak, check your microphone selection in Siri preferences.
-If necessary, test with a different microphone, such as the microphone in your Apple Earphones.
+- If Siri seems not to hear you speak, check your microphone selection in Siri preferences.
+Or test with a different microphone, such as the microphone in your Apple Earphones.

-- If Siri appears to hear you but not understand you, make sure that your language and dialect is selected in Siri preferences.
+- If Siri seems to hear you but not understand you, make sure that your language and dialect is selected in Siri preferences.